Arpita-deb/Salifort_motors_HR_analytics/README.md

 ## Data Integrity and reliability

 # P(A)CE - ANALYSIS -  EDA, CHECKING MODEL ASSUMPTIONS & SELECT MODEL

+## Data Cleaning:

+For spellchecking and fixing column names I've used Google sheet.

+* Changed the column names *Work_accident*, *Department* and *time_spend_company*  to *work_accident*, *department* and *tenure* respectively.
+* Using Find and Replace changed the lower case department and salary names to proper case, so that the names are shown properly in graphs.
+* Checked for white space using trimming.
+* Saved the new dataset as **salifort_employee_retention_data** and I'm going to use it for the analysis.

 ## Python packages used:
 1. Operational Packages